ibm-cloud-docs/cloud-databases/reference-logging.md

 ### HIPAA

 {{site.data.keyword.la_full_notm}} does not currently offer a HIPAA-compliant plan for the service.
-Also, use caution when configuring the platform service logs, since this could impact other services which require HIPAA compliance.
+Also, use caution when you configure the platform service logs, since this setting can impact other services that require HIPAA compliance.

 ## Using {{site.data.keyword.la_full_notm}}